rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 Sends a message in a Powershai Chat

 ## DESCRIPTION <!--!= @#Desc !-->
-This cmdlet allows you to send a new message to the current provider's LLM.
+This cmdlet lets you send a new message to the LLM of the current provider.
 By default, it sends to the active chat.
 You can override the chat using the -Chat parameter.
-If there is no active chat, it will use the default one.
+If there is no active chat, it will use the default.

 Several Chat parameters affect how this command works.
-See the Get-PowershaiChatParameter command for more information on chat parameters.
+See the Get-PowershaiChatParameter command for more info about chat parameters.
-In addition to chat parameters, the command's own parameters can override behavior.
+In addition to chat parameters, command parameters themselves can override behavior.
 For more details, consult the documentation for each parameter of this cmdlet using get-help.

-For simplicity, and to keep the command line clean, allowing the user to focus more on the prompt and data, some aliases are available.
+For simplicity, and to keep the command line clean, allowing the user to focus more on the prompt and data, some aliases are provided.
 These aliases can activate certain parameters.
 They are:
 	ia|ai
-		Abbreviation of "Artificial Intelligence" in English.
+		Abbreviation for "Artificial Intelligence" in English.
 This is a simple alias and does not change any parameter.
-It helps to reduce the command line considerably.
+It helps to reduce the command line a lot.

 	iat|ait
 		Same as Send-PowershaAIChat -Temporary